Join the SEMA Council Family

 ARMO Seminars Available on SEI’s New ARMO Education Track

 Two ARMO-sponsored education seminars, recorded earlier this year at the 2011 Hotrod & Restoration Show, are now available as part of the ARMO Education Track on the new SEI eLearning Center.
 The seminars may also be accessed directly from the ARMO website at www.sema.org/armo.

 Dick Dixon presents “The Art of Selling” in session one.
 Dixon is a popular speaker who combines his passion for all things automotive and his experience as an educator to present ideas in new and informative fashion.

 Session two features ARMO Chairperson Laura Bergan moderating a panel of industry experts through “Internet Marketing on a Budget.”
-Panelists Tyler Tanaka, Eric Saltrick and Robert Basha answer questions and provide “real-world” examples of how a small business can utilize the benefits of the Internet without breaking the budget.
+Panelists Tyler Tanaka, Eric Saltrick and Robert Basha answer questions and provide real-world examples of how a small business can utilize the benefits of the Internet without breaking the budget.

 Each seminar is approximately one hour in length, and each is presented in its entirety.
-Nothing has been edited out, so it’s as if you were actually there!

 Are you on Facebook, LinkedIn or Twitter?
 ARMO Is!